 Education, Childhood, Youth and Sports

-Research in the area of children, young people and families spans across faculties, bringing together academics and research students conducting social, sociological and psychological research into the lives of children and young people, and related policy/practice applications.
+Research in the area of education, childhood, youth and sport spans across faculties, bringing together academics and research students conducting social, sociological and psychological research into the lives of children and young people, and related policy/practice applications.

-Academics in this area work collaboratively with academics and students across the University who are interested in children and young people, including the School of Health, Wellbeing and Social Care and the Centre for Research in Education and Educational Technology (CREET).
+Academics in this area work collaboratively across the University with those who are interested in a wide variety of subjects relating to children and young people, their education, well-being and health.

 - Thriving interdisciplinary and multicultural environment.

 - Opportunities and support provided for research students to attend workshops, seminars and conferences at other national and international institutions.